 7. Massage Your Stomach While Taking Deep Breaths

 Muscle constriction and constipation may cause stomach cramps.
 Gently massaging your abdomen can increase circulation and encourage elimination.
 While massaging, focus on the parts of your stomach that feel sore, and take care to not push or rub too hard.
-Breathe in through your nose and out through your mouth to help relax your muscles and guide your mind away from the pain.
+Breathe in through your nose and out through your mouth to help relax your stomach muscles and guide your mind away from the pain.
 A study published in the American Journal of Gastroenterology revealed that deep breathing can alleviate acid reflux.

 8. Drink Baking Soda in Water